May 22, 2025

 image.jpeg

-4. Adjust crossfade duration
+4. Adjust your crossfade duration

 After listening to your newly crossfaded track, you might decide you want more or less crossfading.
 It’s easy to adjust your crossfade duration — just click the same handle icon and drag it farther from your edit point for a longer crossfade or closer to your edit point for a shorter crossfade.